wesley-pribadi/tp/docs/UserGuide.md

 ### Switching view of groups: `switchgroup`

-Switches current view into or out of a group.
+Switches into or out of a group.

 Format:
 * `switchgroup g/GROUP_NAME`
 * `switchgroup all`

 Examples:
-*  `switchgroup g/T01` Switches current view to `T01`
+*  `switchgroup g/T01` Switches current group to `T01`
-*  `switchgroup all` Switches current view to all students
+*  `switchgroup all` Switches out of the current group

 <div style="page-break-after: always;"></div>